rishi23root/Tambola-Housie-Indian.Bingo/README.md

   <img src=https://github.com/rishabhjainfinal/Tambola-Housie-Indian.Bingo/blob/master/readme%20requirement/Screenshot%20(42).png >
 </p>

-In some days i will add a new file to generate completly random chits also which makes it completly sequrely random and free Tambola/housie Indian.Bingo have a prity high price to play and why would we give them if we can make of owr own in minutes and for free with python
+To generate completly random chits you can run chits_generator.py and print its output Tambola/housie Indian.Bingo have a high price to play why would we give them if we can make of owr own in minutes and for free with python

 <p align="left">
   <img src=https://github.com/rishabhjainfinal/Tambola-Housie-Indian.Bingo/blob/master/readme%20requirement/cost.png>